The ultimate Gravity SMTP guide: Everything you need to know

 - Your own SMTP server that you create with something like DigitalOcean and Postfix (too complicated for most people, but it is an option).

-Comparing the Pricing of Gravity SMTP’s Integrations
+Comparing the pricing of Gravity SMTP’s integrations

 While ease of use, deliverability, and other features might play some role in choosing your SMTP service, the largest part of your decision will probably come down to price.